 At Great Hearts Irving, we do not teach to the test.
 We seek to educate the whole person—mind and body, heart and soul.
 Nevertheless, the STAAR test represents one element of our holistic approach to evaluating our students’ academic progress.
 In addition, our students’ performance on the STAAR exam is an important component in determining the Accountability Rating we receive from the State of Texas.
 Due to the exceptionally-rich classical, liberal arts education our students receive—an education that offers them so much more than a simple test could measure—our students regularly perform highly on standardized assessments, including the STAAR exam.
 For more on our approach to standardized testing, visit greatheartsirving.org/testing.

-As you may know, this year all 3rd, 4th, and 5th graders will take the STAAR test on computer.
-There will also be new question types that will require students to type in text responses.
-To help prevent typing and the new computer-based format of the STAAR test from becoming a barrier to our students successfully demonstrating their knowledge, this year we have purchased access to TypingClub.com for all 3rd, 4th, and 5th Grade students.
+At the same time, to help prevent typing and the new computer-based format of the STAAR test from becoming a barrier to our students successfully demonstrating their knowledge, we have once again purchased access to TypingClub.com for all 3rd, 4th, and 5th Grade students.

 What is TypingClub.com?